fhir-crucible/crucible_ci/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/crucible_ci.
+Bug reports and pull requests are welcome on GitHub at https://github.com/fhir-crucible/crucible_ci.

+Copyright (C) 2017 The MITRE Corporation.